thaibazaib/my-website/README.md

         - Used Bootstrap grid layout to make my project responsive.

 - [W3 School](https://www.w3schools.com/)
-    - I used WW3 school to help me implement code into my project:
+    - I used WW3 school to help me implement the code into my project:
         - Border styles
         - Overflow; scroll
         - Add a link to my email address in the Contact section.